Reenforcements/FPGAComputer/log.md

+### 6/6/18

+So apparently the SRAM can only work with 16 bits at most at a time, which is kind of useless.
+I'm adding the program counter to my "ComponentsAndAssenbly.md" and my diagram.
+This is a lot more involved than I thought, which is good because I didn't want it to be too easy.
+I'm going to change control lines to be just single arrows instead of having wires everywhere because I'll be changing things a lot and there's too many wires.

 ### 6/5/18

 I think I'm just going to add some hardware in the memory unit and some extra control lines for loading/saving left and right.
 I'm ready to create the diagram!
 I think my diagram is going to end up nearly the same, but I really understand the different parts very well now.